marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Consistent representation of "CoAP Version" 1 in example Rules.

+* Split the compression of Token Length and Token into two sections.

 * Disambiguated example of Rule on eliding a Uri-Path option.